Tag: French Wine

 Sideways: comparing Payne’s movie with Pickett’s book

-“It’s very possible his film will be better than my book.” – Rex Pickett, referring to director Alexander Payne Truer words were never spoken.
-Sideways is one of those rare exceptions in which the movie […]
+“It’s very possible his film will be better than my book.”– Rex Pickett, referring to director Alexander Payne Truer words were never spoken.
+Sideways is one of those rare exceptions in which the movie is […]

 Signs of Spring: Rosé Wine